znly/rules_go/go/providers.rst

 GoBinary
 ~~~~~~~~

-This is the provider returned by anything that links an executable go binary.
+This is the provider returned by anything that links an executable Go binary.
 This includes both
 the go_binary_ rule and the go_test_ rule.

 +--------------------------------+-----------------------------------------------------------------+